davidefella/hades-rs-tagger-bot/README.md

 # hades-rs-tagger-bot
-Bot telegram for the game Hades star
+Telegram bot for the Hades star game